The Best Way to Unclog A Toilet When Nothing Works

 • Use the adjustable wrench to loosen the nuts.
 Sometimes the nuts are corroded and will not come off.
 Cut them off with the mini-hacksaw while being careful not to cut the toilet body.

-• Once the toilet bolts are out, hold the toilet by the bowl and rock it a little to break the wax seal.
+• Once the toilet bolts are out, hold the toilet by the bowl and gently rock it to break the wax seal.

 • Look inside the drainpipe.
-If the clog is laying at the top of the drain pull it out.
+If the clog is lying at the top of the drain, pull it out.
 Plug the drainpipe off with the old rag/towel.
 This prevents sewer gases from coming up to your bathroom or house.

-Now that the toilet is out and laying on its side, it should be easy to remove whatever was clogging your toilet.
-If it was being held in the trap you simply pull it out with your hand.
+Now that the toilet is out and lying on its side, removing whatever was clogging your toilet should be easy.
+You pull it out with your hand if it is being held in the trap.

-If unfortunately you are unable to find the clog, most likely it is deep inside the drainpipe whereby you need to snake it, which is very easy without a toilet.
-This is however not very likely to happen
+If, unfortunately, you cannot find the clog, it is most likely deep inside the drainpipe, whereby you need to snake it, which is very easy without a toilet.
+This is, however, not very likely to happen.

 How to Install a Toilet

-• Use the putty knife to scrape off old wax from the toilet flange and the toilet outlet.
+• Use the putty knife to scrape old wax from the toilet flange and outlet.
 Throw away the old wax ring.
 A wax ring cannot be reused.

 • Examine the condition of the flange.
-If it is worn out or broken it will need to be replaced.
-Replacing a toilet flange is an easy task especially now toilet you have the toilet removed.
+It will need to be replaced if worn out or broken.
+Replacing a toilet flange is an easy task, especially now toilet you have the toilet removed.

 • If you had initially cut off your bolts, slot the new ones in place.

-• Gently slide the new toilet wax ring on the toilet outlet being careful not to deform it.
-Some plumbers prefer setting the wax ring on the flange then installing the toilet on top.
+• Gently slide the new toilet wax ring on the toilet outlet, careful not to deform it.
+Some plumbers prefer setting the wax ring on the flange and installing the toilet.
 The problem with that method is that you will not be sure if the wax ring has fully engaged the toilet once installed.
 It can also shift around while installing the toilet.

-• Once the wax ring/rubber seal is in place, lift off the toilet and bring it above the toilet flange.
+• Once the wax ring/rubber seal is in place, lift the toilet off and bring it above the flange.

-• Lower it gently, aligning the bolts to the two holes on the base of the toilet.
-Again, if you can get someone to help you with the alignment your work will be easier.
+• Lower it gently, aligning the bolts to the two holes on the toilet’s base.
+Again, your work will be easier if you can get someone to help you with the alignment.

-• Once the toilet is flush off the floor, hold the bowl with both hands, push it down gently and rock it about to fully engage the wax ring,
+• Once the toilet is flush off the floor, hold the bowl with both hands, push it down gently, and rock it about to engage the wax ring fully,

 • Feed a washer and nut into each bolt and hand tighten.

-• Use the adjustable wrench to further tighten the nuts.
-Do not however tighten too much lest you crack the toilet.
+• Use the adjustable wrench to tighten the nuts further.
+Do not, however, tighten too much lest you crack the toilet.

 • Cut the protruding ends of the bolts above the nuts and cap them off.